supermarsx/hash-folderoo/readme.md

 ```

 Use `--alg-list` to print the currently compiled hashing algorithms (BLAKE3, BLAKE2b, BLAKE2bp, SHAKE256, TurboSHAKE256, ParallelHash256, XXH3-1024, WyHash-1024, KangarooTwelve).

+Note about forcing expansion: algorithms that do not natively support XOF (e.g., BLAKE2b, BLAKE2bp) will reject requests for arbitrarily-long output unless you explicitly opt-in using `--force-expand`.
+When used, the tool performs a deterministic, non-standard expansion (chained hashing) to produce the requested number of bytes.
+This is intended for benchmarking and interoperability testing and is not a cryptographic XOF replacement.

 `xxh3-1024` and `wyhash-1024` are non-cryptographic options that expand fast hashes into 1024-bit digests via deterministic counters, suitable for high-speed comparisons/benchmarks instead of integrity/security guarantees.